apache/apisix/README.md

 > Manual inspection

-It's a good idea to inspect the install script from projects you don't yet know.
-You can do that by downloading the install script first, looking through it so everything looks normal, then running it:
+It's a good idea to inspect the installation script from projects you don't know yet.
+You can do that by downloading the installation script first, looking through it so everything looks normal, then running it:

 ```shell
 curl -Lo install.sh https://raw.githubusercontent.com/iresty/apisix/master/utils/install-apisix.sh
 sudo sh install.sh
 ```

-> install finish
+> installation complete

 If all goes well, you will see the message like this: